This article cover mortgage rates steady as FEDS announces it will not raise rates

 Growth Of Home Prices In The United States

-According to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index the growth of housing prices slowed to 5.2% yearly gain in November 2019.
+According to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index, the growth of housing prices slowed to a 5.2% yearly gain in November 2020.
 This is down from the 5.3% in the month before.
 This accounts for the 9 divisions of the U.S. Census.

-Mortgage Rates Steady Going Into Week Of February 4th
+Mortgage Rates Steady Going Into Week of June 1st, 2021

-- Past average 30 year fixed rate mortgages in past 52 weeks averaged 4.74%
+- Past average 30 year fixed-rate mortgages in the past 52 weeks averaged 3.54%

 - This week’s 30 year fixed rate mortgages had 0.35 average discount points